 Looking for Shake Shack vegetarian options?
-Here’s the full list.
-Yes, you can eat well as a vegetarian at Shake Shack.
-The fast-food chain built its name on burgers and custard, but it carries two real meatless mains — the Veggie Shack and the Shroom Burger — plus vegan crinkle-cut fries, meat-free sides, and a full lineup of shakes.
+Here’s the short answer.
+Yes, you can eat well as a vegetarian at this chain.
+The fast-food brand built its name on burgers and frozen custard, but the menu carries two real meatless mains, the Veggie Shack and the Shroom Burger.
+Add vegan crinkle-cut fries, meat-free sides, and a full lineup of shakes, and a vegetarian diet works fine here.
 This guide covers what’s vegetarian, what’s actually vegan, and the dairy and bun details that trip people up.
 For the bigger picture, our guide to what the vegetarians can eat out covers the same approach across dozens of chains.

 A Quick Look at Shake Shack

-• Founder: Restaurateur Danny Meyer, through Union Square Hospitality Group; Meyer is still chairman
+- Founder: Restaurateur Danny Meyer, through Union Square Hospitality Group.
+He is still chairman.

 What’s Vegetarian at Shake Shack?
 (Updated for 2026)

 Here’s the quick rundown.
-Shake Shack has two vegetarian burgers, vegan fries, and dairy-based frozen treats.
-The big change in recent years is the Veggie Shack, which rolled out to all U.S. locations in 2023.
-That gave vegetarians a real burger instead of a side dish.
+The chain offers two vegetarian burgers, vegan fries, and dairy-based frozen treats.
+The big change in recent years is the Veggie Shack, a proper veggie burger that rolled out to all U.S. locations in 2023.
+Before that, vegetarians were stuck with a side dish.
+Now you get a real meal.

 Shake Shack vegetarian options: What to Order